rpcxdr/CogswellDropMic/README.md

 ## Description
 Drop the Mic!
-If you phone hits something with enough force, you'll notify everyone that you've dropped the mic!
+If your phone hits something with enough force, you'll notify everyone that you've dropped the mic!

 ## Requirements
 * Android 4.0.4+